jtkornel/libmbot/README.md

 # libmbot
 C++ library for interfacing with mBot robots over a serial port.

-Libmbot has an object representation of devices connected the Makeblock Arduino boards, with set and get operations that encapsulate communication with each device.
-In other words it exposes a remote method interface which allows writing functionality on host without updating the mBot firmware.
-For now it supports communicating with the standard Makeblock firmware.
-This should give support for most sensors available, since the firmware is the basis for the official GUI block programming model.
+Libmbot has an object representation of devices connected to the Makeblock Arduino boards, with set and get operations that encapsulate communication with each device.
+In other words, it exposes a remote method interface that allows writing functionality on the host without updating the mBot firmware.
+For now, it supports communicating with the standard Makeblock firmware.
+This should support most sensors available, since the firmware is the basis for the official GUI block programming model.

-As a higher-level abstraction, devices can be grouped into board objects which helps configuring built-in ports and slots and validate externally connected devices.
+As a higher-level abstraction, devices can be grouped into board objects which helps configure built-in ports and slots and validate externally connected devices.

 The library has primarily been tested on Linux.
 Mac support may be possible, but I have experienced unreliable communication for the USB-Serial bridge on that platform.

 ## Status
-The library is still in development, and has currently only been tested with onboard devices of the Auriga board shipped with the mBot Ranger kit.
+The library is still in development and has only been tested with onboard devices of the Auriga board shipped with the mBot Ranger kit.

 ## Example usage